pairofdocs/blackjack-recommender-api/README.md

+FastAPI Recommender app for
-BlackJack-Simulator with OMEGA II Card Counting
+Original Repo: BlackJack-Simulator with OMEGA II Card Counting
 ==============================================

 Flexible BlackJack-Simulator written in Python.
 It takes a given basic strategy as input (defined in a .csv-file) and simulates that strategy over a given amount of time.
 The simulator also counts cards sticking to the [OMEGA II Count](http://www.countingedge.com/card-counting/advanced-omega-ii/), which basically gives every card some value.
 Depending on the current count the bet size gets adjusted.